shoukoo/g0.nvim/README.md

 :G0TestCurrent -v
 ```

-The following run the go test
+The following run the go test with the integration tag

 ```lua
 :G0TestCurrent --tag=integration